Getting Up & Running

 You can always send us an email at email@example.com or contact our Support team and request that your data be deleted.
 Of course, by deleting your personal data your Bindle account will stop working.

-Does Bindle meet the EU's conditions for international transfers of personal data?
+Does Bindle meet the EU's (and UK equivalent) conditions for international transfers of personal data?

 After conducting a review of the guidelines and an internal review of our operating procedures, we believe Bindle meets the adequacy criteria for transferring personal data out of the EEA.